BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Rorty proposed defending liberalism not as truth but as habit---as a way of living together that we have laboriously acquired and that is worth continuing to narrate.
 Liberal democracy does not need philosophical justification.
 It is pragmatically justified because, for Rorty, it works better at reducing cruelty and increasing human freedom than anything else we've tried.
-But if we no longer cultivate ourselves to desire the reduction of cruelty, liberal democracy will disappear.
+But **if we cease to cultivate a desire for the reduction of cruelty, liberal democracy will inevitably vanish**.

 The resistance to new hardness cannot be primarily argumentative.
-Trump, the German AfD, and others do not convince people via rational arguments but through emotions.
+Those who want to draw smaller circles do not convince people via rational arguments but through emotions.
-In fact, **cruelty is the point**; it is a necessity.
-It is a desired feature of their politics to humiliate their perceived enemies even if their actions go against their base because it is cruelty that can be employed to get back what can never be owned: a nation, a race, a country, a planet, a superintelligence.
+In fact, **cruelty is the point**; it is a necessity in a zero-sum game.
+It is a desired feature of their politics to humiliate their perceived enemies even if their actions go against their base because it is cruelty that can be employed to get back what can never be owned: a nation, a race, a country, a culture, a planet, a superintelligence.

-One does not refute resentments through better arguments; one changes them through better stories---that is, through narratives that give a face to people regarded as foreign, that show what it feels like to be excluded, persecuted, humiliated and by creating the conditions that everyone finds a niche in which they can self-realize themselves.
+One does not refute resentments through better arguments; one changes them through better stories, that is, through narratives that give a face to people regarded as foreign, that show what it feels like to be excluded, persecuted, humiliated and by creating the conditions that everyone finds a niche in which they can self-realize themselves.
 That is not a weakness of the liberal project but its actual strength: not persuasion through logic, but expansion of the imagination.

-Third, and this is perhaps Rorty's most uncomfortable lesson: liberals must stop overlooking their own cruelty.
+Third, and most uncomfortably, Rorty demands that liberals stop overlooking their own capacity for cruelty.
-New hardness thrives where people feel that their vocabulary---their way of describing their life, giving dignity to their work, and meaning to their community---is being ridiculed by those who advocate openness and tolerance.
+A dangerous, defensive hardness thrives among those who feel that their "final vocabulary"---their way of describing their life, giving dignity to their work, and finding meaning in their community---is being ridiculed by the architects of openness and tolerance.
-A solidarity that applies only among the educated, excludes any recognition of the sufferings of a racist, is blind to the struggle of workers is no solidarity.
+A solidarity that applies only among the educated, while blinding itself to the struggles of workers or flatly refusing to recognize the suffering of a racist, is no solidarity at all.

-We easily fall into the trap of forcing a description of the world onto someone else that makes them powerless, or ignoring their capacity to suffer.
-A racist acts with immense cruelty by denying the humanity and suffering of others based on their race.
+When we force our description of the world onto others, we risk committing the ultimate Rortyan sin: stripping them of their agency and ignoring their capacity to suffer.
+A racist acts with immense cruelty by denying the humanity of others.
-However, Rorty warns that if liberals turn around and treat the racist as a subhuman monster who is inherently evil, the liberals are also slipping into a form of cruelty.
-They are closing their eyes to the racist's humanity, treating them as an irredeemable object rather than a person who has been poorly socialized.
+Yet, Rorty warns that when liberals respond by treating the racist as an inherently evil, subhuman monster, they slip into a parallel form of cruelty.
+They close their eyes to the racist's humanity, treating them as an irredeemable object rather than a poorly socialized human being.
-It is a new form of humiliation, and Rorty would have insisted that liberals look for this first in themselves before pointing a finger at others.
+This is simply a new mechanism of humiliation, and Rorty insists that liberals root out this sadism in themselves before pointing fingers.

+Furthermore, Rorty reserves a distinct scorn for this kind of performative moral high ground.[^3] He famously critiqued the "spectatorial left" for transforming politics into a theater of cultural purity testing, where naming vices and maintaining a flawless vocabulary replaces the **heavy lifting of material reform** {% cite rorty:1998 %}.
+For Rorty, a moral posture that exists only to signal its own righteousness does nothing to alleviate pain; instead, it becomes a weapon of exclusion, mocking the very workers and poorly socialized individuals it claims a democratic society should integrate.

+[^3]: This text can be seen as performative.

+No absolute moral law resolves this *paradox of tolerance*.
+It cannot "solve" Gaza and the West Bank.
+There are only *pragmatic* choices.
+Arguing over theoretical definitions of "genocide" or "apartheid" does nothing to stop a bomb from falling or a family from being displaced because **laws are only binding if people feel like obeying them**.[^4]
+Legal documents themselves are just pieces of paper unless they are backed by a *human rights culture*.
+And in a *liberal culture*, no political goal should justify the torture or starvation of a population.
-There is no absolute moral laws that resolves this *paradox of tolerance* but a pragmatic response: our tribe's way of living which does not tolerate racism is better to reduce cruelty and we will therfore enforce it with the use of political power.
-We recognize that the racist is a human being capable of suffering but this will not paralyze us.
+We must confidently assert that our tribe's way of living, that is, one that refuses to tolerate racism, is simply better at minimizing cruelty, and we will therefore enforce it through political power.
+We can recognize that the racist is a human being capable of suffering without letting that recognition paralyze our defense of a democratic society.
+Thus, the West has a pragmatic duty to use its political and economic power to enforce a settlement to stop the exertion of cruelty.

+[^4]: Arguing matters if these terms are legally binding---but not for the reason most lawyers or human rights activists think it does since international law is a collection of linguistic mechanisms invented by humans to achieve a specific goal: the reduction of cruelty.
+Thus, in Rorty's eyes, arguing about the law is useful only if it is treated as a tactical weapon to reduce physical pain, not as a philosophical debate to prove your moral superiority.
+But if we spend months debating the precise semantic definition of "genocide" or "proportionality" in academic journals while people are actively starving, the law has ceased to be a useful tool.

 Yet Rorty knew how easily this pragmatic enforcement of power can warp into state-sponsored paranoia.
 His immediate, visceral opposition to the post-9/11 "War on Terror" and the invasion of Iraq was driven by this exact anxiety.
 He recognized that the moment a democracy prioritizes absolute safety over civil liberties, it surrenders its moral authority.
 He viewed the weaponization of fear after 9/11 as a disastrous distraction from building a more just, equal, and inclusive society.
-He called this manifestation "simple-minded militaristic chauvinism".
-To Rorty, trading freedom for security was a cynical political maneuver that exported violence abroad while bleeding away the resources needed to fix internal failures like poverty and systemic racism.
+And he called this manifestation "simple-minded militaristic chauvinism".
+Trading freedom for security was a cynical political maneuver that exported violence abroad while bleeding away the resources needed to fix internal failures like poverty and systemic racism.
 A society terrified of an invisible enemy inevitably stops listening to its citizens and starts listening to a "strongman".

 In short: Today, Rorty would not call on us to save democracy by philosophically refuting its enemies.
 He would call on us to narrate it---again and again, in new words, for people who do not yet recognize themselves in it.
+But this requires that our actions converges to the image we have of ourselves.
-Instead of giving up on cultivating the art of solidarity, he would call on us to reconfigure our social reality in such a way that it fits our description of a liberal democracy; to go so far to say: it is more important to be sensible to cruelty than to find "the truth".
+Instead of giving up on **cultivating the art of solidarity**, Rorty would call on us to reconfigure our social reality in such a way that it fits our description of a liberal democracy; to go so far to say: it is more important to be sensible to cruelty than to find "the Truth".

+>Orwell's main concern is to sensitize an audience to cases of cruelty and humiliation which they had not noticed. [...
+Moral progress is] a matter of separating the question "Do you believe and desire what I believe and desire?"---a representational question---from the question "Are you suffering?" -- {% cite rorty:1989 %}

 But that requires time.
 Not the time of rapid consumption, but the slow time of reading.